 - Preference is given to students who have at least sophomore standing at the time of application.

 - All students selected for fellowships must be enrolled at the College for the entire duration of the fellowship and present at a Cornell Fellows Showcase.

 - Students must earn academic credit as part of their Cornell Fellowship experience.

 - The fellowship experience must be approximately 8 weeks/2 blocks in duration and can take place during the summer or during the academic year.

 - Students completing fellowships during their senior year must be enrolled in at least one course on campus following the conclusion of the fellowship.

 - Students may apply for multiple fellowships, but selection is limited to one fellowship per student.

-- Secure a faculty sponsor and letter of recommendation.
-All Cornell Fellows must have a faculty sponsor who is willing to write a letter of recommendation in support of their fellowship application.
+- Secure a faculty sponsor and recommendation.
+All Cornell Fellows must have a faculty sponsor agree to award credit for their internship and complete the Cornell Fellows Faculty Recommendation Form to accompany their application.
 The faculty sponsor is also responsible for providing guidance and support to the Cornell Fellow during the fellowship experience.
-Additionally, since students must receive credit for their fellowship, the faculty sponsor will need to approve the proposal for internship credit paperwork through the Registrar's Office.
-Students can direct their faculty person to complete the Cornell Fellows Faculty Recommendation Form in place of a formal letter.
 The student's application will not be considered until the recommendation is completed.

 - Update your resume with the Berry Career Institute.
 A resume outlining your academic, co-curricular, work, volunteer, and leadership experiences is necessary to help the screening committee review your credentials for the fellowship.
 The resume should be error free.
 All resumes must be reviewed by a staff member in the Berry Career Institute prior to submission to the Cornell Fellows Program.
+Make an appointment.